helium/HIP/HIP-xxx - Pause SP Hex Boosting Rewards for Indoor Wi-Fi.md

 ## Motivation

 - Current implementation of HIP-84 calls for Network to reward boosted hexes out of the networks PoC bucket.
 However, multiple issues and concerns for this model have risen that makes this detrimental to the core of the network.
-  The biggest issue is the unchecked verification of locations for Indoor hotspots within boosted hexes that were released in December of 2023.
+  The biggest issue is the unchecked verification of locations for Indoor Wi-Fi hotspots within boosted hexes that were released in December of 2023.
 Prior to this, CBRS CPI verification and a consistent GPS lock masked this flaw.
   While the current proposals of "HIP 107: Preventing Gaming Through Verification Fees" and "HIP 108: Mobile Hotspot Suspension Framework" (not yet voted on) could correct this issue, this power and insight into gatekeeping which hotspots are not eligible for receiving MOBILE directly from the network is solely placed in the consistent diligence of the service provider.

-- This HIP solves the problem of incorrectly rewarding areas that only the service provider deems as high traffic areas, when no indoor Wi-Fi AP actually covers the boosted hexes.
+- This HIP solves the problem of incorrectly rewarding areas that only the service provider deems as high traffic areas, when no Indoor Wi-Fi AP actually covers the boosted hexes.